Boosting State Pension

-If you reach State Pension age before 6 April 2016, you must have contributed to National Insurance (NI) for at least 30 years to receive the full Basic State Pension.
+If you reached State Pension age before 6 April 2016, you must have contributed to National Insurance for at least 30 years to receive the full Basic State Pension.

-However, if you reach the State Pension age on or after 6 April 2016 you will need to have contributed at least 35 years of NI contributions (or credits) to receive the full new State Pension.
+However, if you reach the State Pension age on or after 6 April 2016 you will need to have contributed at least 35 years of National Insurance contributions (or credits) to receive the full new State Pension.

 It's also important to remember that if you’ve paid less than that, then the amount you’ll receive is reduced pro rata.
 So, for example, if you’ve only paid (or received credits) for 17 years then you’ll only get about half the State Pension amount.

-If you have ‘contracted out’ of NI contributions, deductions can also be made from your total pension.
+If you have ‘contracted out’ of National Insurance contributions, deductions can also be made from your total pension.

 How do I ‘top up’ my contributions?

-You can ‘buy’ additional years NI contributions.
-These are known as ‘Class 3 National Insurance contributions’, but if you're self-employed or possibly living abroad, you can pay Class 2 contributions instead.
+You can ‘buy’ additional years National Insurance contributions.
+These are known as ‘Class 3 National Insurance contributions’, but if you're self-employed or live abroad, you may be able to pay Class 2 contributions instead.
 There are some conditions, though, including the option to buy contributions to cover any of the previous six tax years, plus the current year.
 For more information, we recommend you visit the Gov.uk dedicated page.

-Should I definitely top up my NI contributions?
+Should I definitely top up my National Insurance contributions?

 - If you’re entitled to Pension Credits, you’ll usually get more than the amount you’d receive from the full State Pension anyway.
 Due to means testing, your entitlement to Pension Credit may be reduced by some or all of the increase to your State Pension.

-- If you’re a married woman paying reduced NI contributions, then you will need to stop paying these reduced rates to contribute to Class 3 contributions.
+- If you’re a married woman paying reduced National Insurance contributions, then you will need to stop paying these reduced rates to contribute to Class 3 contributions.